Transforming the biggest live entertainment venue of its kind between Newcastle and Leeds

-- Set to support the Tees Valley Combined Authority’s ambition for the Tees Valley to be named City of Culture 2025
+- Supporting the Tees Valley Combined Authority’s ambition to be named City of Culture 2025

 - Example of our commitment to restoring heritage buildings